python-provy/provy/docs/source/roles-docs.rst

 :doc:`provy.core </api/provy.core>` features the code that actually makes *provy* run, like the console app or the base Role.

 :doc:`provy.more </api/provy.more>` features every single specialized role that helps users in provisioning servers, like *NginxRole* or *AptitudeRole*.

+If you're looking for all the modules tree, :doc:`click here </api/modules>`